 What is the Ubuntu operating system?

 There are many Option to dual boot Windows 10 and Ubuntu, But today am going to dual boot using USB Drive.
 But Before Following this Guide Please make sure your computers with a Unified Extensible Firmware Interface (UEFI).
-If you are using BIOS version, then this Guide will not work for you.
-Creating Bootable Ubuntu USB drive process is same for Both version, but Installation Guide is Different.
+If you are using the BIOS version, then this Guide will not work for you.
+Creating Bootable Ubuntu USB drive process is the same for Both versions, but the Installation Guide is Different.

 How can you tell if your computer has a UEFI over a standard BIOS?